List of roller coaster elements: Headchopper

 A headchopper is an element where the support structure of the ride or a portion of the track appears to come very close to making contact with passengers, particularly with their heads.
 The illusion is intentional, and headchoppers are designed so that even the tallest rider, with both hands up, would be unable to make contact assuming rider height requirements are being met.
-Headchoppers were originally common elements on wooden coasters but have since become increasingly more common on steel coasters as well.

 On inverted roller coasters, the equivalent is a foot chopper, which creates the illusion that riders' legs will make contact with the ride's support structure or some other structure, similar to a headchopper.
-Dragon Challenge at Islands of Adventure featured several foot choppers, and it is a common element on Vekoma's Suspended Looping Coaster model during the coaster's in-line-twist, in which the train approaches a section of track directly below but twists riders safely over the track.

 Both headchoppers and foot choppers can appear on Wing Coaster models from Bolliger & Mabillard when the train passes through keyhole elements.
 The train seats riders in pairs on both sides of the track, with nothing above or below each rider, as it passes through the center of an object creating the illusion its passengers may not have enough clearance to fit.